Foxandxss/angular-tips/source/_posts/2013-08-12-understanding-service-types.markdown

 A constant is a useful service often used to provide default configurations in directives.
 So if you are creating a directive and you want to be able to pass options to it but also at the same time to give it some default configurations, a `constant` service is a good way to go.

-As a constant, the values we put in there can't be changed in any way.
 The `constant` service expects a primitive or an object.

 ## Try it